hector-oviedo/snakeless/README.md

 `./frontend_deployment.sh`

 ### Verify the Bash Script:
 This will update your `frontend/singletone.js` with the latest configuration based on Terraform outputs and synchronize your frontend assets with the specified S3 bucket.
-Check if the file `frontend/singletone.js` contains the correct information, and check if the files of the frontend are present in the S3 storage, or simply navigate to your CloudFront CDN.
+Check if the file `frontend/singletone.js` contains the correct information, and check if the files of the frontend are present in the S3 storage, or simply navigate to your CloudFront CDN endpoint website.

 ## Solution #2